asimov-modules/asimov-chromium-module/README.md

 ## ✨ Features

-- Extracts bookmarks from Chromium-based browsers (currently Brave and Google Chrome).
+- Extracts bookmarks from Chromium-based browsers (Brave, Google Chrome, and Microsoft Edge).
 - Constructs a semantic knowledge graph based on the [KNOW] ontology.
 - Supports [RDF] linked data output in the form of [JSON-LD].
 - Distributed as a standalone static binary with zero runtime dependencies.